Route Guide

 This is the part the glossy guides skip.
 The EPCOT Monorail line has had a rough 2026: in April, a train suffered a complete power failure on the EPCOT beam and guests were stranded for over an hour before being towed back to the TTC.
 The Mark VI fleet is roughly 37 years old — past its standard service life — and Disney hasn't announced a replacement.
 Travel planners have started advising guests to "wait and see" before banking on the monorail for a time-sensitive trip.

-| Take the monorail when… | Take the bus when… |
+Take the monorail (the mode) when… The backup bus comes out when…

-| You want the iconic ride and the Seven Seas Lagoon views | You have a dining reservation or any hard deadline |
+You want the iconic ride and the Seven Seas Lagoon views A storm has closed the monorail (lightning holds, high wind)

 Which EPCOT Entrance You Arrive At